umap-project/umap/docs/config/settings.md

 Link to show on the header under the "Feedback and help" label.

+#### UMAP_HOME_FEED

+Which feed to display on the home page.
+Three valid values:
+- `"latest"`, which shows the latest maps (default)
+- `"highlighted"`, which shows the maps that have been starred by a staff member
+- `None`, which does not show any map on the home page

 #### UMAP_MAPS_PER_PAGE

 How many maps to show in maps list, like search or home page.